 At its core, maturity comes from a set of skills called self-regulation.
 Self-regulation is the ability to understand and manage emotions and impulses.
 Kids who struggle to self-regulate have a harder time dealing with even small setbacks.
 For example, a child who walks off angrily because their friends won’t play the game they want.https://childmind.org/article/helping-kids-who-are-immature/

 Teaching children to describe their emotions and begin to recognize body language and facial expressions is a crucial part of social skills and happy children.
-These activities can be done through role play, circle time, read-alouds, matching games and so much more.
+These activities can be done through role play, circle time, read-aloud, matching games and so much more.

-Social-emotional growth is such an important part of preschool that this feelings and emotions preschool theme is a great way to start the school year or sprinkle in as a social skills refresher.
+Social-emotional growth is such an important part of preschool that this feelings and emotions preschool theme are a great way to start the school year or sprinkle in as a social skills refresher.
 We have included over 16 free activities to help build your preschoolers’ social-emotional competence.

 FAQ About a Feelings & Emotions Preschool Theme

 You may have a few questions about teaching this preschool theme!
 Check out these frequently asked questions for how to teach your preschoolers about Feelings & Emotions.